readchina/ReadAct/proc/readme.md

 - more careful handling of `NULL` entries necessary, also check for unknown place/location id

 ### Agent_p
-delete duplicate old_id before proceeding with regular cleanup steps
+- delete duplicate old_id before proceeding with regular cleanup steps
+- cleanup (delete) `Agent.name_lang` column
+- ensure that `Person_lit.ficionality` column data is not lost in new system (need to decide where to put it)

 ### NarrativePosition_p